chrisgrieser/nvim-scissors/README.md

   for you.

 ## Requirements
-- nvim 0.10+
+- nvim 0.12+
 - Snippets saved in the [VSCode-style snippet format](#introduction-to-the-vscode-style-snippet-format).
 - *Recommended*: [telescope](https://github.com/nvim-telescope/telescope.nvim)
   OR [snacks.nvim](https://github.com/folke/snacks.nvim).
-Without one of them, the plugin falls back to `vim.ui.select`, which still works but lacks search and snippet previews.
+Without one of them, the plugin falls back to `vim.ui.select`, which lacks search and snippet previews.
 - A snippet engine that can load VS Code-style snippets, such as:
     - [LuaSnip](https://github.com/L3MON4D3/LuaSnip)
     - [mini.snippets](https://github.com/echasnovski/mini.nvim/blob/main/readmes/mini-snippets.md)